 There are certain late-era naval units that merit special attention: the Carrier, Missile Cruiser and the Submarines.
 Each of these have special abilities.
-For example, the Carrier can carry air units, and the submarine is invisible to non-adjacent units.

-CITY COMBAT

-Cities are big, important targets, and if fortified and defended by other units, can be quite difficult to capture.
+For example, the Carrier can carry air units, the Missile Cruiser can launch nuclear weapons, and the submarine is invisible to non-adjacent units.
+CITY COMBAT Cities are big, important targets, and if fortified and defended by other units, can be quite difficult to capture.
 However, doing so can reap rich rewards - in fact, the only way to knock another civilization out of the game is to capture or destroy all of its cities.
 Do this to enough opponents and you can win a mighty domination victory (see the section on Victory).